Fed Up With Back Talk? Here's How to Respond to Your Child

 Why Do Kids Use Back Talk?

 Kids often don't think of their words as being disrespectful, says Dr. Laura Markham, author of "Peaceful Parent, Happy Kids."
 Instead, they're feeling powerless or think that you're being unfair.
 "Think about it from the child's perspective," says Brenna Hicks, licensed mental health counselor, play therapist and blogger at The Kid Counselor.
 "They're very seldom given the freedom to make choices themselves, and it's understandable that children would voice opposition to that."
 Some of what we call back talk is actually just a child's way of expressing himself.
-The challenge for the parent is to guide the child into expressing his emotions respectfully.
+The challenge for the parent or caregiver is to guide the child into expressing his emotions respectfully, instead of letting them turn into a spoiled brat.

 It's also important to remember that your child's frontal cortex, which regulates his emotions, is extremely underdeveloped, says Dr. Markham.
 Sure, it's easy for your child to behave when he's happy.
 But when he gets upset, he's unable to control his emotions, so the resulting disrespect is tough for him to keep in check.